Jaisurya1817/Astable-Multivibrator-Using-Proteus/README.md

 The Astable Multivibrator using NE555 Timer IC was successfully designed and simulated in Proteus.
 A continuous square wave output was obtained.
 The practical frequency closely matches the theoretical frequency.
-## Conclusion
-•	The 555 timer works as a free-running oscillator in astable mode.
-•	Frequency depends on R1, R2, and C values.
-•	Increasing R or C decreases frequency.
-•	Used in clock generation, LED flashing, and tone generation.
-## Viva Questions
-1. What are the operating modes of 555 timer?

-Operating Modes: Monostable, Astable, and Bistable modes.

-2. What are the threshold levels in astable mode?

-Threshold Levels in Astable Mode: The capacitor charges and discharges

-3. Write the frequency formula.

-f=(R1​+2R2​)C1.44​

-4. What is duty cycle?

-Duty Cycle: The percentage of time the output remains HIGH in one complete cycle.

-5. What happens if R2 increases?

-If R2 Increases: The time period and duty cycle increase while frequency decreases.